andersonlunz/getting_cleaning_data_prj/README.md

  * unzip("Dataset.zip", junkpaths = TRUE)

-2. Then it loads the features data sets in a data frame.
+2. Then it loads the features data set in a data frame.
 The features data set will be used to give names for the variables in the x_train and x_test data sets which contains all observations of the study.
  * features_df <- read.table("features.txt", header=FALSE, col.names=c("id","feature_name"))